Action of 26–27 April 1864: Red River campaign

 President Abraham Lincoln wanted the United States flag raised over part of Texas to discourage the French-backed regime of Emperor Maximilian in Mexico.
 To further this goal, Major General Henry Halleck ordered Banks to invade Texas using the Red River corridor.
-The final plan called for Banks was to move up Bayou Teche with 17,000 troops to join with Major General Andrew Jackson Smith with 10,000 men and Porter's gunboats advancing up the Red River.
+The final plan called for Banks to move up Bayou Teche with 17,000 troops to join with Major General Andrew Jackson Smith with 10,000 men and Porter's gunboats advancing up the Red River.
 Major General Frederick Steele was instructed to move south from Little Rock, Arkansas, and join Banks and Porter, but Steele started late and never reached Banks.

 On March 18, 1864 A. J. Smith's column occupied Alexandria and was joined by Banks' column a few days later.
 Despite unseasonably low water in the Red River, Banks ordered an advance on Shreveport, Louisiana, and on April 2 his army captured Natchitoches.
 On April 8 at the Battle of Mansfield, Taylor routed Banks and compelled the Union army to fall back.
 On April 9 Taylor's assault was repulsed at the Battle of Pleasant Hill, but Banks chose to withdraw to Grand Ecore near Natchitoches.
 At this time, Taylor's superior officer, General Edmund Kirby Smith ordered away most of the Confederate infantry to fight against Steele.
 This left Taylor with only 5,200 troops.
 On April 21, Banks abandoned the campaign and retreated from Grand Ecore.
 This decision was influenced by an order to return A. J. Smith's troops to Major General William T. Sherman by April 10.
 At the Battle of Monett's Ferry on April 23, the Union army broke through a trap set by Taylor and reached Alexandria.